La Peau de chagrin: Influence

 In 1915, American director Richard Ridgely made a film adaptation of Balzac's novel entitled The Magic Skin for Thomas A. Edison, Inc. The 50-minute film starred Mabel Trunnelle, Bigelow Cooper, and Everett Butterfield, and diluted the supernatural aspects of the story by revealing it all to be a dream.

 In 1920, it was adapted again as a 54-minute British silent film called Desire (aka The Magic Skin), written and directed by George Edwardes-Hall, and starring Dennis Neilson-Terry, Yvonne Arnaud and Christine Maitland.

+In 1943, the novel was adapted as an Argentine film titled La piel de zapa, featuring famous actor and singer Hugo del Carril.

 George D. Baker directed yet another version of the story, a 1923 American silent film called Slave of Desire starring George Walsh and Bessie Love.

 In 1960 Croatian animator Vladimir Kristl made an animated short entitled Šagrenska koža (The Piece of Shagreen Leather) inspired by Balzac's novel.

 It was adapted for French television in 1980, with Marc Delsaert, Catriona MacColl, Anne Caudry, Richard Fontana and Alain Cuny.